Azure/azure-sdk-for-python/doc/dev/engineering_assumptions.md

 ### So when do they run?

-A standard pull request will option #1.
+A standard pull request will option target the `Individual Packages` option.
 On a nightly cadence, the `python - client` build installs the entire world and tests in _both_ methodologies outlined above.